Reisegiganten/libvmod-abtest/README.rst

 Description
         On successful completion, the load_config() function returns 0.
-        Otherwise, it returns an integer value indicating the error that occured and the content of the current configuration is undefined.
+        Otherwise, it returns an integer value indicating the error that occured and the content of the current configuration remains unchanged.

+        If an active configuration is already present, it is overwritten when the file is loaded successfully.

         See `CONFIGURATION FILE`_ for reference on the file format.